woutslabbinck/publications/README.md

 ```
 @inproceedings{slabbinck_iswc_poster_2023,
   author    = {Slabbinck, Wout and Dedecker, Ruben and Rojas Mel\'endez, Juli\'an Andr\'es and Verborgh, Ruben},
   title     = {A Rule-Based Software Agent on Top of Personal Data Stores},
   booktitle = {Proceedings of the 22nd International Semantic Web Conference: Posters, Demos, and Industry Tracks},
   year      = 2023,
-  month = nov,
+  month     = nov
 }
 ```
 </details>